entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Williston, S. W. (1915).
 A new genus and species of American Theromorpha: *Mycterosaurus longiceps*. *The Journal of Geology*, 23(6), 554–559.

+Berman, D. S., Reisz, R. R., & Fracasso, M. A. (1981).
+Skull of the Lower Permian dissorophid amphibian *Platyhystrix rugosus*. *Annals of Carnegie Museum*, 50, 391–416.

+Henrici, A. C., Berman, D. S., Sumida, S. S., & Huttenlocker, A. K. (2023). *Halgaitosaurus gregarius*, a new Upper Carboniferous araeoscelidian (Reptilia: Diapsida) from the Halgaito Formation, Bears Ears National Monument, Utah, USA. *Annals of Carnegie Museum*, 88(3), 161–192.

+Huttenlocker, A. K., Henrici, A. C., Nelson, W. J., Elrick, S. D., & Sumida, S. S. (2018).
+A multitaxic bonebed near the Carboniferous–Permian boundary (Halgaito Formation, Cutler Group) in Valley of the Gods, Utah, USA: Vertebrate paleontology and taphonomy. *Palaeogeography, Palaeoclimatology, Palaeoecology*, 499, 72–92. https://doi.org/10.1016/j.palaeo.2018.03.017

+Huttenlocker, A. K., Singh, S. A., Henrici, A. C., & Sumida, S. S. (2021).
+A Carboniferous synapsid with caniniform teeth and a reappraisal of mandibular size–shape heterodonty in the origin of mammals. *Royal Society Open Science*, 8(12), 211237. https://doi.org/10.1098/rsos.211237

+Lewis, G. E., & Vaughn, P. P. (1965).
+Early Permian vertebrates from the Cutler Formation of the Placerville area, Colorado, with a section on footprints from the Cutler Formation. *U.S. Geological Survey Professional Paper*, 503-C, 1–50.

+Scott, A. K. (2013).
+Paleontology and stratigraphy of the Carboniferous–Permian Halgaito Formation, Cutler Group, San Juan County, Utah.
+Master’s thesis, California State University, San Bernardino.

+Sumida, S. S., Berman, D. S., Eberth, D. A., & Henrici, A. C. (1999).
+Late Paleozoic tetrapods of the Halgaito Formation, Utah. *Journal of Vertebrate Paleontology*, 19(Suppl.
+3), 79A.

+Thomson, K. S., & Vaughn, P. P. (1968).
+A new rhidipistian fish from the Lower Permian of Utah. *Postilla*, 128, 1–19.

+Vaughn, P. P. (1962).
+Vertebrates from the Halgaito Tongue of the Cutler Formation, Permian of San Juan County, Utah. *Journal of Paleontology*, 36(3), 529–539.

+Vaughn, P. P. (1965).
+Frog-like vertebrae from the Lower Permian of southeastern Utah. *Contributions in Science, Los Angeles County Museum*, 87, 1–18.